OucMLLab-LiuPeng/UResnet/README.md

 # UResnet
-Underwater Image Enhancement.
+A method to to underwater image enhancement.
-This project use CycleGan to generate paired images to train a CNN,which takes underwater images and generates enhanced images.
+CycleGan is used to generate paired images to train UResnet.
 # Samples of Training Set
 ![trainset](/images/trainingset.jpg)
 # Samples of Model Outputs